County of Wetaskiwin Alberta Homepage

 User Fees

-Effective June 1, 2025, the County of Wetaskiwin will be updating its fire services billing to align with Alberta Transportation fire billing rates.
+Effective June 1, 2025, the County of Wetaskiwin updated its fire services billing to align with Alberta Transportation fire billing rates.
 These changes aim to improve cost recovery for fire response and support critical investments in fire protection services across the County.

 These charges are authorized by the Fire Services Bylaw.